-- 1107-Community Service Club Display A display or exhibit that describes a community service effort conducted by a 4-H club.
+- 1107--Community Service Club Display A display or exhibit that describes a community service effort conducted by a 4-H club.
 Exhibits may include a 3-D exhibit, poster board series, or scrapbook (pictures with descriptions) to describe the community service effort conducted by the group.
 The creative use of captioned photos, posters or samples to "tell the story" is encouraged.
 Emphasis will be on the process the group went through to complete the community service effort, not just the visual product.
 The intent of the effort will be of major concern in the judging.
-Must register by August 1st on a 4-H Fair non-animal entry form to ensure adequate space. - 1.
+Clubs must register by August 2nd on a 4-H Fair non-animal entry form to assure adequate space. - 1.
 Exhibit to be clearly labeled with title and club name. - 2.
-Exhibit must be set up on Monday, Aug 27th by 4:30 p.m. and removed by 6 p.m., Tuesday, Sept 4th. - 3.
+Exhibit must be set up on Monday, Aug 30th by 4:00 p.m. and removed by Noon, Tuesday, Sept 7th. - 3.
 Some youth 4-H club members must assist in placing exhibit. - 4.
 Club fund raising and charitable donations at exhibit are prohibited.